教程 - 使用 React 和 Kotlin/JS 创建 Web 应用程序

 .
 That means the compiler will accept any code, at the risk of breaking things at runtime.

-A better alternative would be to create an external interface
+A better alternative is to create an external interface

 that specifies what kind of properties belong to the props for this external component.
 You can learn about the props' interface in the README for the component.
 In this case, use the url